blay/blay.se/edgeryders.markdown

 > organizations are just way better and faster than government agencies
 > in performing some of the related operations
 >
+> [
+>
-> (Cottica, n.d.)
+> @spaghettidata]

-The way these initiatives have proliferated so far is in many cases that a group of citizen enthusiasts manages to get in contact with an ’’insider’’ who is either knowledgable in software or ust enthusiastic about the idea.
-An example from the Italian ’’Spaghetti Open Data’’ initiative showed how ’’a couple of civil servants  joined forces with hackers from the Open Knowledge Fondation and the Guardian’s datablog to release a fantastic dataset on public expenditure in a fully open and interactive form’’ (Cottica, n.d.).
+The way these initiatives have proliferated so far is in many cases that a group of citizen enthusiasts manages to get in contact with an ’’insider’’ who is either knowledgable in software or just enthusiastic about the idea.
+An example from the Italian ’’Spaghetti Open Data’’ initiative showed how ’’a couple of civil servants  joined forces with hackers from the Open Knowledge Fondation and the Guardian’s datablog to release a fantastic dataset on public expenditure in a fully open and interactive form’’ [@spaghettidata].

-Another example from Edgeryders where open data is combined with a structure for participation is ’’the concept of ’’Participatory Budgeting’’.
+Another example from Edgeryders where open data is combined with a structure for participation is the concept of ’’Participatory Budgeting’’.
+Participatory budgeting is a process by where citizens take part in deciding how a public budget should be allocated.
+The process involves citizens in both deciding priorities, working on spending proposals and voting for proposals.

 Participatory budgeting is an attempt to, in a systemic way, structure the interaction between governing institutions and citizens.
 This is not without its critics and participatory budgeting has been criticized sometimes for being too much of a top-down initiative that is focused on improving and enriching the work of political institutions rather than focusing on citizens own initiatives.
 This view is expressed in a comment on Edgeryders:

-> My strong critique is that PB is [...] just like a nice tool in the
+> My strong critique is that PB is […] just like a nice tool in the hand
-> hand of politicians to better involve citizens, and not the contrary.
+> of politicians to better involve citizens, and not the contrary. […]
-> [...]
-Therefore, citizens come to award them, rather than themselves,
+> Therefore, citizens come to award them, rather than themselves, and
-> and keep thinking as a service offered rather than a right achieved!
+> keep thinking [PB] as a service offered [rather] than a right
+> achieved!
 >
+> [
+>
+> @participatorybudgeting]

+An alternative to both top-down and bottom-up approaches is spelled out in the report about Kyopol, which is described as follows: “Kyopol promotes the development of”high quality" civic initiatives, by providing tools, methodologies and teaching resources that promote a participation which is transparent, informed, balanced, profound and documented."

+> Kyopol works, in short, as a decentralized and transparent “Facebook
+> of civic engagement”, which would be regularly used by citizens and
+> institutions of all kinds, to inform (/inform themselves) about civic
+> initiatives taking place in the places they care for, and deal with
+> subjects that matter to them.
+>
+> [
+>
+> @kyopol]

+They call what they do “from-the-middle-and-out”.

+> Experts have long indicated that e-Participation systems promoted
+> “top-down”, from governments, are inefficient, technologically
+> backward and unable to fulfill the real needs of its users.
+This is
+> why the EU has not obtained much results, despite having invested more
+> than 100 million euros in the last 10 years.
+>
+> [
+>
-> (Stortone, n.d.)
+> @kyopol]

-This problem of how participation is facilitated, on whose initiative and on what term is something that will be dealt with more in the section on European youth policy and the one with my suggestions for improvements.

 ### Social innovation and direct improvements